CCN-Support/CCN_Wiki/docs/source/mri.rst

 **From SSH command line**

-After login to Hoffman2, run one of the following commands from one of the Hoffman2 server
+After logging in to Hoffman2, run one of the following commands from one of the Hoffman2 server

 .. code-block::